Frequently Asked Questions – New Owners

 What's covered under Roadside Assistance?

-Roadside Assistance is available 24/7/365 during the first four years, or 50,000 miles for cars covered by the New Vehicle Limited Warranty.
-Learn more about what's included in Tesla’s Roadside Assistance Policy.
+Roadside Assistance is available 24/7/365 during the first four years, or 80,000 kilometers for cars covered by the New Vehicle Limited Warranty.
+Learn more about what's included in Tesla's Roadside Assistance Policy.

 Where can I purchase accessories for my Tesla?

-You can visit the official Tesla shop to purchase items like Wall Connectors, charging adapters, roof sunshades, trunk organizers, pedals, car covers and more.
+You can go to Tesla service centers to purchase items like Wall Connectors, charging adapters, roof sunshades, trunk organizers, pedals, car covers and more.
+View the online catalogues.

 Where can I get my car repaired?